TrelisResearch/trelis-gitingest-mcp/README.md

 Once a repository is ingested, you can access its data either by calling the `gitingest` tool again or by using the resources interface.

 ## Quickstart
+>[!TIP]
+> The PyPI package `trelis-gitingest-mcp` does not yet support nested directories because that is supported by a branch that has not yet been merged in the gitingest library (and PyPI won't allow me to upload a package with a dependency on a branch).
+For this reason, using the github link to TrelisResearch/gitingest-mcp is recommended for now.

 ### Install